zaceno/quiz/README.md

 ### Functions, No Classes

 Hyperapp is based on "[The Elm Architecture](https://github.com/dwyl/learn-elm-architecture-in-javascript/issues/38)" and firmly rooted in the functional-programming paradigm.
-For this reason, thera are no `this` or `class` or `prototype` in the code.
+For this reason, ther are no `this` or `class` or `prototype` in the code.

 Everything is just functions, mostly using `const name = arg => ...` rather than `function name (arg) {...}`, and names are almost always `camelCase` (exceptions: see below).